-I just got off the phone with the founder of the Art Crime Team, retired FBI Agent, Robert Wittman, he confirmed that the two thieves who disguised themselves as Boston police officers of the biggest art heist in history have just been named by the FBI.
+Retired FBI Agent, Robert Wittman, confirmed that the two thieves who disguised themselves as Boston police officers of the biggest art heist in history have been named by the FBI.
 George Reissfelder and Lenny DiMuzio are named as the perpetrators, and both of them died within a year of the heist.
 Reissfelder died of a drug overdose and DiMuzio was murdered, both deaths are suspicious in my opinion.

 How The Heist Went Down